Moving Toward the End of Plastic

 Grocery Bags- Buying reusable bags that fold conveniently into themselves is essential.
 During times of pandemic, you might find some stores not allowing this, but take the time anyway to have them for when restrictions lift.
 Keep them in your car so they can't be forgotten and use them regularly.
 People often associate reusable bags with the grocery store, but they can and should be used on all shopping occasions.

 Produce & Bulk Food Bags- These types of bags surprisingly help avoid more plastic than you would think.
 Many grocery stores in this day and age are using paper bags instead of plastic to haul groceries, but fall short with produce and bulk bags.
 That's where you come in!
-If you can't find these reusables at the health food store, Amazon surely has your back.
+If you can't find these reusables at the health food store, we surely have your back.
+Reusable Grocery Tote Bag

 Reusable, portable cutlery- Most health food stores will carry reusable cutlery along with something to carry and store them in.
 If you are a person who gets take out often, this is an excellent way to reduce the amount of plastic you are using.
 Bringing silverware from home is another way to avoid the unnecessary use of to-go cutlery and is already in the drawer waiting to be called into action.